artefactual/automation-tools/README.md

 Storage Service or to an AtoM instance.
 Both scripts require 7z to be installed and available to extract the AIPs downloaded from the Storage Service.

-As mentioned, these DIPs can be uploaded to AtoM or the Storage Service using `dips.storage_service_upload` and `dips.atom_upload` or as part of the `aips/create_dips_job.py` execution.
+As mentioned, the "zipped-objects" DIPs can be uploaded to AtoM or the Storage Service using `dips.storage_service_upload` and `dips.atom_upload` or as part of the `aips/create_dips_job.py` execution.

 The AtoM upload requires a passwordless SSH connection to the AtoM host for the user running the script.
 The AtoM host must be added to list of known hosts.